AnsManni/Learned_iterative_QPAT/README.md

 ### Digital twin problem
 The digital twin problem is much closer to experimental conditions compared to the ideal problem.
+In this setup the phantoms were immersed in a water bath that was illuminated by 5 sources

 The problem now has limited training data, samples with varying locations of the tubes (region of interest), a large range of possible optical values, and a large modeling error.
 The digital twin problem re-used data from physical tissue-mimicking phantoms with piecewise-constant material distributions cite{}

 The total number of actual digital twin samples for training and testing was only 14.
 As such, we supplemented the digital twins with additional phantom simulations, where the optical properties are not in correspondence with physical phantoms but instead a random mix of the existing physical phantoms.
 Each phantom was drawn to have between 1 and 3 inclusions and a radius of 14.2\,mm.
 We simulated at six wavelengths: 700, 740, 780, 820, 860, and 900 (nm).
 In total, we supplemented the training data with 41 of these phantom simulations.
 As the photon fluence was approximately symmetrical the sample set was augmented by vertically flipping each sample doubling number of samples.
+The fluence simulations were done by using MCX software.

 The digital twin problem introduces several sources of modeling error.
 Firstly, the simulations were conducted in 3D, but we approximated the light propagation in 2D, where the photons need to travel a much shorter path to reach the center.
 Secondly, the optical values of the samples contained relatively high absorption coefficients, violating assumptions of the DA, hence causing it to be inaccurate.